Safe Rigging Practices

 By Rudy Trubitt

-For years a staple of the touring scene, flown loudspeakers are now commonplace in smaller venues and installations all over the country.
+For years a staple of the touring scene, suspending or "rigging" loudspeakers above stages and audiences has become commonplace in smaller venues and installations all over the country.
 Users and manufacturers alike share a concern for the safety of these systems.
 Fortunately, those familiar with the do's and don'ts are eager to share their knowledge in the interest of safety for all involved.
 The information provided here is intended to be food for thought, and not explicit design information.
 When rigging, always seek the advice of qualified experts.

 The most basic rule of safe rigging is to design your rig to support five times the weight of your maximum intended load.
 While most people have heard of this 5:1 design factor, not everyone understands why it is so important.
 If a rigging system is designed with a reduced safety factor, say 2:1 or 3:1, it's still two or three times stronger than it needs to be, isn't it?
 Harry Donovan, a veteran of the tour scene and author warns, "The speakers won't stay up in the air as long--the rigging will eventually will break."
 Andrew Martin, president of the ATM Group (http://www.atmflyware.com), a manufacturer of loudspeaker flying hardware agrees.
 "Everybody's always very interested in the right way to do it," says Martin.
 "At the same time," he continues, "not everyone is ready to build it that way, due to the cost involved.
 They may not have had accidents using a safety factor of 2:1 or 3:1, but it doesn't mean they won't down the road."